dojo/app/README.md

 ```

 Each method returns a promise for the respective item.
 If the item was not registered or could not be loaded, the promise is rejected.

+Widgets may be created dynamically based on state in the default widget store.
+If the store contains an item for the requested ID, and that item has a `type` attribute that matches a registered custom element name, the requested widget will be created using the custom element factory.
+This only happens if there was no registered instance or factory for the requested ID.

 Besides accessing `app.defaultActionStore` or `app.defaultWidgetStore` you can use the `DEFAULT_ACTION_STORE` and `DEFAULT_WIDGET_STORE` symbols to get the respective default store: